Azure/toketi-iothub-to-cassandra/README.md

 6. Run `docker-compose up`

-The last command will download the Docker image publicly available [on Docker Hub] (https://hub.docker.com/r/toketi/iothub-to-cassandra) and start the service, logging events on the console.
+The last command will download the Docker image publicly available [on Docker Hub] (https://hub.docker.com/r/toketi/iothub-to-cassandra) and start the connector, logging events on the console.

 You should have now 2 containers running.
 Cassandra tables can be queried on port 9042, and